jacygao/jacygao.github.io/content/post/event-sourcing.md

 4928341   565789   $5280     01-09-2021
 ```

-When an event occurs such as a withdrawing $100 from this bank account, a CRUD system can perform and UPDATE operation:
+When an event occurs such as a withdraw of $100 from this bank account, a CRUD system can perform an UPDATE operation:

 ```
 UPDATE account